vmware/vic/doc/design/networking/Investigation-on-NSX-integration.md

 Let us use this example to explain the workflow.

 ### Prerequisite
-We assume VSphere admin already has NSX installed and configured on VCenter.
+We assume vSphere admin already has NSX installed and configured on vCenter.
 That means there is an NSX logical switch created by the admin, which automatically creates a port group on distributed switch.
 So this port group can be used as a bridge network for `vic-machine create`

 ![Distributed Switch with logic switch added] (pics/dswitch.png)